unibo-spe/spe-slides/content/09-containerization/_index.md

 1. Let's open a Linux shell in a container: `docker run -it --rm alpine:latest sh`

-2. Let's create folder in there: `mkdir -p /data`
+2. Let's create a folder in there: `mkdir -p /data`

 3. Let's create a file in there: `echo "Hello world" > /data/hello.txt`